 - Women need to take steps on their own to find out their density as they are not routinely informed.
 In some provinces, this information is not even relayed to the GP.
 The way to find out one’s breast density varies by province.

-- In SK, NL, MB, YT, NWT, even when a request for records is submitted, only women in Category D (over 75%) can find out.
+- In SK, NL, MB, YT, and NWT, even when a request for records is submitted, only women in Category D (over 75% dense tissue) can find out.
 There is no information recorded for women in Category C.